 What is a LLETZ Procedure?

-LLETZ (Large Loop Excision of The Transformation Zone) also referred to as loop diathermy, LEEP, loop excision, or loop biopsy, is the most common treatment option for those with high-grade precancerous cells of the cervix.
-The abnormal cells are removed using a heated wire loop and drastically reduces the incidence of cervical cancer.
+LLETZ (Large Loop Excision of the Transformation Zone), also known as loop diathermy, LEEP, loop excision, or loop biopsy, is the most common treatment for those with high-grade precancerous cells of the cervix or persistent low grade precancerous cells.
+This procedure uses a heated wire loop to remove abnormal cells, significantly reducing the risk of cervical cancer.

 Having the treatment